 But instead of dealing with it, we’ve been culturally conditioned to deflect and avoid the discomfort through blame: assigning the wrongness to those whose behavior is most easily associated with the problem or injury, often grossly oversimplifying the circumstances, if not outright distorting the truth.

 When you see others as partners to whom you’re deeply connected, you can’t purge a feeling of wrongness by assigning it to them.
-Judging and blaming them guarantees that the wrongness will stay in the partnership, because you know you’re connected to the “bad guys,” and because they will likely sling the blame right back at you.
+Judging, blaming, and punishing them guarantees that the wrongness will stay in the partnership, because you know you’re connected to the “bad guys” or the “losers,” and because they will likely sling the blame right back at you.

 In a world of partnership everywhere — even between competing interests — the strategy of making yourself or your group “right” by deeming others “wrong” becomes obsolete.